Modern slavery statement

 Our supply chain, due diligence and risk

-We have a specialist procurement function that has primary responsibility for procuring goods and services on a group-wide basis.
-Our procurement is carried out in accordance with applicable procurement regulations and is overseen by the Group Audit Committee.
+We have a specialist procurement function that has primary responsibility for procuring goods and services on a group-wide basis in accordance with the aforementioned legislation and regulation.
 High value contracts require approval by the Board.
-We encourage our suppliers to sign up to the Wheatley Pledge as well as, where appropriate, incorporate community benefits clauses into our contracts.
+We encourage our suppliers to sign up to our Wheatley Pledge.

 We have assessed our risk of exposure to slavery and human trafficking as low.